Answered By: Monique Ritchie

-There have been a number of guides to help authors assess a publisher or journal's status, such as Beall's list (no longer maintained), but there is no single reliable or comprehensive source of information.
+It can be hard to distinguish between a reputable journal or publisher and a low quality or even 'predatory' title.
+While there have been a number of guides to help authors assess a publisher or journal's status, such as Beall's list of predatory journals which is discontinued (no longer maintained), there is no single accepted reliable or comprehensive source of information.
+Instead, it is important to carry out a series of checks to assess the quality and standards of a potential journal before authors submit a manuscript for publication.

-The Think Check Submit campaign was developed by publishers and information professional bodies to help researchers identify trusted publishing sources.
+The Think Check Submit campaign was developed by publishers and information professional bodies to help authors identify trusted publishing sources.

-You should take steps to verify the credentials of a prospective journal and publisher before submitting your manuscript.
+Authors should take steps to verify the credentials of a prospective journal and publisher before submitting any manuscript for publication.
 The Think Check Submit guidance - see in particular the Checklist - will help you independently assess whether a journal operates according to robust scholarly practice.

-Some 'predatory' journals and publishers are known to employ aggressive tactics when soliciting material for publication, often targeting early career researchers and doctoral researchers by offering to 'publish' dissertations or theses for free, but do not offer genuine publishing services or peer review to academic standards.
+Some 'predatory' journals and publishers are known to employ aggressive tactics when soliciting material for publication, often targeting early career researchers and doctoral researchers by offering to 'publish' dissertations or theses for free, but do not offer high quality publishing or peer review services.
+If they attract a small amount reputable research, these journals are able to use this to boost metrics and

 Others may emulate existing publishing models, by charging authors and institutions for open access publication and appear to be genuine by choosing very similar titles to established journals, populated with freely available open access articles in their titles.

-If you have concerns about whether a journal or publisher is genuine or is right for you, please contact Open Access for advice.
+If you have concerns about whether a journal or publisher is reputable or genuine, or is right for your research, please contact Open Access for advice, before submitting a paper for publishing.

-Resources to help you assess whether a journal is genuine
+Resources to help you assess whether a journal is reputable

-Genuine journals should have a named editor and editorial board, with full and traceable contact details, be peer-reviewed, and publish information on charges, procedures, copyright and licences openly on their website.
+Reputable journals should have a named editor and editorial board, with full and traceable contact details, with the board's hierarchy and board members' roles and responsibilities clearly specified.
+The journal should be peer-reviewed, and publish information on charges, procedures, copyright and licences openly on their website.
+The journal should have clear guidelines on conflicts of interest, and should demonstrate its commitment to established publication ethics guidelines.
 For other resources which can help you check whether a publisher is genuine, see the list and links below.

 A genuine publisher is generally expected to follow basic publishing good practice standards and may belong to one or more of the following: